Hair stylists are at higher risks of developing specific health complications, such as:

 - Which products do you trust and why?

 Conversation is inspired by beauty and curls.
 We look forward to keeping the conversation about Black beauty, hair, and safe salon practices going!

 Natural Revolution: One Hair Story

 The Black hair and beauty industry is more than simply big business; it’s multilayered, complex and touches every aspect in the lives of Black women & girls.
 It defines our cultural identity, contributes to our self-esteem (or lack thereof), allows for self-expression, tracks family history, provides an economic base, connects us to Black women across the globe and it has deep, deep historical roots.
 However, little is known about the connection between the beauty products we use and the health status of Black women, neither as consumers nor as beauty industry professionals.
 Natural Evolutions: One Hair Story is a compilation of our work in an effort to provide insights into the culture, conversations and research surrounding Black women’s hair, the beauty industry, and the subsequent effect on Black women’s health.

-For more our research pick up a copy of our report Natural Evolutions: One Hair Story.
+pick up a copy of our report Natural Evolutions: One Hair Story.

 As part of our Healthy Hair Initiative—Stylin' Safely we are working towards the creation of a Healthy Salon Recognition program.
 Our first step was to see if consumers would be interested in going to and spending money at a salon recognized by the program.
 Black women were the majority of survey participants.
 We have collected over 300 surveys and the results have been overwhelmingly positive.

 - 91.1% of respondents said ‘yes’ they had gotten a service performed at a hair salon before,